Norway

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Norway.
+There are strict rules about goods you can take into or out of Norway.
 You must declare anything that may be prohibited or subject to tax or duty.

-It is illegal to import whale meat from Norway into the UK or EU.
-You could get a fine of up to £5,000 or be imprisoned.
+It is illegal to import whale meat from Norway into the UK.
+You could get a fine of up to £5,000 or a prison sentence.

 Taking money into Norway

-You can take up to 25,000 Norwegian krone into Norway without declaring it.
-If you bring in any more than this, you must declare it to customs on arrival.
-If you do not declare it, you could get a substantial fine and temporary confiscation of the excess currency, which may then be released only through a bank.
+Declare cash or travellers cheques if the value is 25,000 Norwegian krone or more.
+If you do not declare it, you could get a substantial fine and temporary confiscation of the excess money, which may then be released only through a bank.